Tantrix in Your Country

 2005 Robot improvements

-At the end of January 2005, the first version of GoodBot was released in the lobby.
-This version of GoodBot was a harder-working, gloves-off version of the original Robot, but without any fundamental changes Advances in computer speeds since the original Robot was created made this development possible.
-Because of it's more "human" playing ability, GoodBot has a floating ranking.
+At the end of January 2005, the first version of GoodBot was released into the lobby.
+This version of GoodBot was a harder-working, gloves-off version of the original Robot, but without any fundamental changes.
+Advances in computer speeds since the original Robot was created made this development possible.
+Because of its more "human" playing ability, GoodBot had a floating ranking in the beginning.

 In May 2005, a new robot named Oliver was introduced into the lobby.
 The first official robot battle - Goodbot vs. Oliver - was held on the 11th of that month.
 Oliver, programmed by Pieter Bolle, Belgium and Alex Biryukov, Israel preformed slightly better than expected by defeating the reigning champion Goodbot with a winning percentage of 64.5% to 30.5%.

-Inspired (and challenged by) Oliver's success, new development in Goodbot resulted in substantial improvements.
-A rematch battle between Goodbot and Oliver resulted in Goodbot regaining his champion title with a win of 54.7% over 45.3% (TPs).
-Goodbot is currently awaiting his next challanger.
-Are you fluent in Java?
-Then why not make it your goal to unseat the reigning Robot champion.
-Fame, glory and immortality will be yours!
+Inspired and challenged by Oliver's success, new developments in Goodbot resulted in substantial improvements.
+A rematch battle between Goodbot and Oliver resulted in Goodbot regaining his title of champion bot with a win of 54.7% to 45.3% (TPs).

-© Copyright 2006, Tantrix Games International, Nelson, New Zealand.
+© Copyright 2020, Colour of Strategy Ltd. Pohara, New Zealand.
 All rights reserved.